sphinx-doc/sphinx/doc/domains.rst

    Describes an exception class.
 The signature can, but need not include parentheses with constructor arguments.

-.. rst:directive:: .. py:function:: name(signature)
+.. rst:directive:: .. py:function:: name(parameters)

    Describes a module-level function.
 The signature should include the parameters, enclosing optional parameters in brackets.
 Default values can be